Rossnkama/typescript-sch-exercises-part-2/instructions/replay-attack-3.md

 The membership works by giving vouchers to selected members which they can use to mint NFTs, Each NFT equals one membership ticket.

-There are `180 membership tickets avaialble`.
+There are `180 membership tickets available`.

 You are a big fan of The Red Hawks, but membership tickets are too expensive and you can't afford them.